eddie-energy/architecture/arc42/03-context-and-scope/03-context-and-scope.md

 ## Prerequisites

 Since the EDDIE framework interacts with various external components and infrastructures (e.g., the Regional Data-sharing Infrastructures, and AIIDA instances), certain prerequisites and dependencies arise.
-All the prerequisites are outlined in link below.
+All the prerequisites are outlined in the link below.